 Your data from the questionnaires will be made available to your local study team at your hospital, in this way your treating health professionals will have full oversight of the data relating to your study participation.

 If you agree to take part, and are randomised in the study, your GP surgery will be notified.
 Your hospital will keep identifiable information about you from this study for 5 years after the study has finished.
-Image to be added

 International transfers